preloader

 image

-This is fine and we can see that Microcks captured messages and validated them against the payload schema that is embedded into the AsyncAPI specification.
-In our sample, every property is required and message does not allow additionalProperties to be define, sendAt is of string type.
+This is fine, and we can see that Microcks captured messages and validated them against the payload schema embedded into the AsyncAPI specification.
+In our sample, every property is required, and the message does not allow additionalProperties to be defined; sendAt is of the string type.

-So now let see what happened if we tweak that a bit… Open the producer.js script in your favorite editor to put comments on lines 24 and 25 and to remove comments on lines 26 and 27.
-It’s removing the fullName measure and adding an unexpected displayName property and it’s also changing the type of the sendAt property as shown below after having restarted the producer:
+So now let’s see what happened if we tweak that a bit… Open the producer.js script in your favorite editor to put comments on lines 24 and 25 and to remove comments on lines 26 and 27.
+It’s removing the fullName measure and adding an unexpected displayName property, and it’s also changing the type of the sendAt property as shown below after having restarted the producer:

 Connecting to my-qa-gcp-project-347223 on user-signups